Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 ```
 ### When to use 'ServiceBusProcessorClient'.
  When to use  'ServiceBusProcessorClient', 'ServiceBusReceiverClient' or ServiceBusReceiverAsyncClient?
 The processor
- is built using 'ServiceBusReceiverAsyncClient', it provides a convenient way of receiving message with default
+ is built using 'ServiceBusReceiverAsyncClient', it provides a convenient way of receiving messages with default
  auto complete and auto renew of message locks in 'PEEK_LOCK' mode.
-The processor makes more sense where the
+The processor is appropriate where the
- applications have not made complete move to async receiver client and want to process message in synchronous.
+ applications have not made complete move to async receiver client and want to process message in synchronous mode.
- The processor receives messages forever because it receiver from the network errors internally.
+ The processor receives messages forever because it recovers from the network errors internally.
  'ServiceBusProcessorClient:processMessage()' function call is made for each message.
 Alternatively, You can also use
- 'ServiceBusReceiverClient', it is lower level client and provided wider range of API.
-If async processing is suitable
+ 'ServiceBusReceiverClient', it is a lower level client and provides a wider range of APIs.
+If async processing is
- for your application, you can use 'ServiceBusReceiverAsyncClient'.
+ suitable for your application, you can use 'ServiceBusReceiverAsyncClient'.

 ## Troubleshooting